To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The IEC said appeals could be lodged with the court by March 26.

 DA spokesperson James Selfe said his party was waiting for the IEC to explain its decision.
-It would then would discuss the matter with its lawyers before deciding whether to appeal or not.

 According to the Constitution a person sentenced to more than 12 months in jail without the option of a fine is not allowed to hold a seat in Parliament or the provincial legislatures until five years after the sentence has been completed.